From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: framework

 where we recover the bound given in Eq.~\eqref{eq:boundCR} and in Ref.~\cite{boixogeneralised}.

-\textbf{Steady-state or static metrology:} In many practical scenarios, environmental noise, and lack of time precision, make it desirable to consider alternative sensing scenarios~\cite{montenegro2024quantum}.
-A well-studied scenario is steady-state metrology: measurements are performed in the steady-state $\rho_\theta$ of an open quantum system.
+\textbf{Scenario 2: steady-state or static metrology.} In many practical scenarios, environmental noise, and lack of time precision, make it desirable to consider alternative sensing scenarios~\cite{montenegro2024quantum}.
+A well-studied scenario is steady state metrology: measurements are performed in the steady-state $\rho_\theta$ of an open quantum system.
 Conceptually, this can be seen as a particular scenario of dynamical metrology, in which $t\rightarrow \infty$.
-In this case, the bound in Eq.~\eqref{eq:boundFdyn} becomes useless, and in this paper, we will search for alternative time-independent upper bounds on $\f$.
+In this case, bound~\eqref{eq:boundFdyn} becomes useless, and in this paper, we search for alternative time-independent upper bounds on $\f$.
 We consider two physically relevant steady states: the time-averaged state (or diagonal ensemble) and the Gibbs state.

-\textit{Time-averaged state or diagonal ensemble:} When the time-evolution is coherent but our time-keeping device is not precise enough, our system will be effectively described by its time average.
+\textit{Time-averaged state or diagonal ensemble.} When the time evolution is coherent but our time-keeping device is not precise enough, our system will be effectively described by its time average.
 In general, the expression of the time average state will be

-A steady state naturally arises in the long-time limit $T\rightarrow \infty$, in which we can write the time-averaged state as:
+A steady state naturally arises in the long-time limit $T\rightarrow \infty$, in which we can write the time-averaged state as

 where we have defined the dephasing map or ``pinching'' as